Scarabaeus1033/NEXAH-CODEX/📘 NEXAH-CODEX MODULE REGISTRY.md

-# 📘 NEXAH-CODEX MODULE REGISTRY – System Navigator & Structural Overview (ENGLISH)
+# 📘 NEXAH-CODEX MODULE REGISTRY – System Navigator & Structural Overview (v1.5)

 This registry lists all major modules under `NEXAH-CODEX-Startstruktur/`, including title, extended description, and system assignment.
 It serves as a navigator, content index, and thematic overview of the mathematical, physical, and symbolic layers of the NEXAH-CODEX.